Glossary

 By Regine Basha

-B’ed T’Bit is an Iraqi-Jewish favorite: Hard boiled eggs dyed brown with onion skin that are eaten on Shabbat mornings with the T’bit and thinly sliced grilled eggplant, white cheese and Amba, with or in a pita (Sabich).
+B’ed T’Bit is an Iraqi-Jewish favorite: Hard boiled eggs dyed brown with onion skin that is eaten on Shabbat mornings with the T’bit and thinly sliced grilled eggplant, white cheese and Amba, with or in a pita (Sabich).

 B’Frahak